SparshR21/CODETECH-Task2/README.md

 - Create/Edit Posts: Use the rich text editor to format and publish blog posts.
 - Comment: Add comments to blog posts to engage with the content.

+## Contact
+For any questions or feedback, please reach out to me at rsparsh80@gmail.com.